 Light it Up

-If you’re in town a little early, stop by The Little Nell’s 4th annual tree lighting ceremony on Sunday, December 11.
-Complimentary with cookies and hot chocolate, caroling and photo ops with Santa, Aspen Animal Shelter puppies and dogs as “reindeer” and a clothing drive for the Aspen Homeless Shelter, this is truly the best way to welcome the Christmas season.
-Find more information about this event here.
+If you’re in town a little early, stop by The Little Nell’s 4th annual tree lighting ceremony on Sunday, December 10.
+Complimentary with cookies and hot chocolate, caroling and photo ops with Santa, Aspen Animal Shelter puppies and dogs as “reindeer” and a clothing drive for the Aspen Homeless Shelter, this is truly the best way to welcome Christmas in Aspen.

 12 Days of Aspen